Zarcx127/GaussianSplatViewer/README.md

 (Refer to Code Installation below)

 If the viewer feels laggy, shrink the size of the window.
-This is to reduce the number of splats that need to be processed, so you will get a smoother experience
+This is to reduce the per-pixel GPU work, so you will get a smoother experience

 ## Controls